PeterMarshall29/book1/jupyternotebooks/data_types.md

 {} is called the empty block – sometimes used into code to register that nothing should be done, like when it’s the else loop that is really wanted – instead of using NOT logic.
 The second {} does nothing special.

+## declaration from cppreference

+Declarations are how names are introduced (or re-introduced) into the C++ program.
+Not all declarations actually declare anything, and each kind of entity is declared differently.
+Definitions are declarations that are sufficient to use the entity identified by the name.

+A declaration is one of the following:

+Function definition
+Template declaration (including Partial template specialization) Explicit template instantiation
+Explicit template specialization
+Namespace definition
+Linkage specification
+Attribute declaration (attr ;)
+(since C++11)
+Empty declaration (;)
+A function declaration without a decl-specifier-seq ﻿:

 ## Declaration
 Before a name (identifier) can be used in a C++ program, it must be declared.
 That is, its type must be specified to inform the compiler what kind of entity the name refers to.
 For example: char ch;